Photos of rural France - The countryside of Lorraine near Sion © French Moments

 Loud roosters, croaking frogs, cowbells, grasshoppers, pungent horse manure, tractors…

-Maurice is now deceased (he died of respiratory infection in the summer of 2020), but Joël Giraud, the French Minister for Rural Affairs, mentioned the rooster in a tweet celebrating the new law, writing:
+Maurice is now deceased (he died of a respiratory infection in the summer of 2020), but Joël Giraud, the French Minister for Rural Affairs, mentioned the rooster in a tweet celebrating the new law, writing:

 “A posthumous victory for Maurice the rooster, a symbol of rural life!”